veereshhalagegowda/platformDocumentation/1.0.0/Components/Form Controls/icon.md

         flex-basis:10%;
         height:100px;
     }
-- **Iconname:** Specifies a name for the icon.
+- **IconName:** Specifies a name for the icon.
 Image path should be given or the image should be placed inside the assets folder.

 ## Support
 - **Devices:** Android, iOS